107208579/mqtt2caldav/README.md

 **Event Details :: Trigger**
-Specifies if and when when an event alarm will trigger.
+Specifies if and when when an event alarm triggers.
 * "" → No alert will be set or configured
 * "0" → Alert will trigger at event start time (DTSTART)
 * "15" → Alert will trigger 15 minutes before event start time (DTSTART)